Does Garlic Powder Go Bad

-Dehydrating garlic and then grinding it into a granular form is the process in which garlic powder is made.
+Dehydrating garlic and then grinding it into a granular form is the process by which garlic powder is made.
 Because it is dehydrated it is almost impossible for bacteria to grow on it and make it moldy or spoil.

 Garlic powder can last anywhere from 3-4 years if stored in a cool dark and dry place.
 The pantry or cupboard are great places to store your garlic powder.

-Manufacturers put a best by date on the containers so that you are ensured that the quality of the garlic powder will be at its best before that date.
+Manufacturers put a best-by date on the containers so that you are ensured that the quality of the garlic powder will be at its best before that date.

-After the best by date garlic powder becomes less potent and can ruin a dish.
+After the best-by date, garlic powder becomes less potent and can ruin a dish.
 So here are a few tips to tell if your garlic powder has gone bad.

 If you rub a little garlic powder into the palm of your hand.
 Give it a sniff and taste a little and see if it is still potent.